jlillo/cafextractor/README.md

 ```tcsh
 setenv PYTHONPATH ${PYTHONPATH}:/path_to_folder/cafextractor/src
 ```
-cafeX does not need anything else to work but some models from the CERES pipeline require that you compile come fortran routines.
+cafeX does not need anything else to work but some models from the CERES pipeline require that you compile some fortran routines.
 To that end, please follow the instructions properly described in the Installation section of the CERES pipeline [here](https://github.com/rabrahm/ceres#installation).

-If you have issues related to the

 Before starting, make sure you have the following python packages installed:
 - python 2.7, numpy, scipy, pyfits, astropy, termcolor, ntpath, argparse